unosquare/uno-material-ui/README.md

 ### Installation (npm)

-To install uno-material-ui through npm, you only need to write down the following command:
+To install uno-material-ui through npm, you only need to run the following command:

 ```bash
 > npm i uno-material-ui